-Whether a given tick can infect a human or other animal depends on whether it is infected and how long it feeds (also known as attachment or feeding time).
+Whether a given tick can infect a human or another animal with Borrelia spp. depends on whether the tick is infected and how long it feeds (also known as attachment or feeding time).
 Despite this, as all tick species can carry and transmit multiple pathogens, some with shorter transmission times, any tick bite should be recorded.

-Each species of tick looks a bit different but the extent of engorgement (feeding), life stage, sex and other factors can make individual specimens look different.
-Good resources for identifying ticks include https://tickencounter.org/tick_identification and https://canlyme.com/lyme-basics/tick-id/ among others are
+Each species of tick looks a bit different but even within a species, the extent of engorgement (feeding), life stage, sex and other factors can make individual specimens look different.
+Good resources for identifying ticks include https://tickencounter.org/tick_identification and https://canlyme.com/lyme-basics/tick-id/

 We are happy to identify any ticks submitted by mail (see "submit your tick") or high resolution images (many cell phones will take good close up pictures).